I have been looking forward to this post because I have lots to share with you about it.

 Do you have any pieces that can be transformed into great Halloween costumes?
 Tell me about them.
 I’d call that the ultimate in remixing.

 Scroll through for instructions on creating your own simple statement necklace.

-I threw together a little photo guide above, but here some more detailed instructions follow.
-Also, to give credit where credit is due, I used this tutorial as a general guide but made some slight adjustments along the way.
+I threw together a little photo guide above, but here are some more detailed instructions follow.

 1. Compile your pieces ~ I used flexible beading wire, large stones or beads of your preference to be the focal point, a clasp, 6 spacers, 4 jump rings, 2 crimp beads, 2 8-inch strands of chain, and a partridge in a pear tree.
 (Just kidding, no partridge, obviously ~ add to my laundry list of lame joke offenses.)

 2. Just a closer picture of the small pieces I used.
 (Note: During construction, I decided I liked flat, silver spacers better than the clear Swarovski crystals, so that part of the photo may be guilty of false advertising.
 But the crystals could certainly work if you like.)